10 more die as student protesters vow to 'complete shutdown' in Bangladesh and clashes persist

 Huq said the government was seeking an early hearing.

 “I have already asked the attorney general to appeal in the Supreme Court on Sunday seeking early hearing,” he told reporters.
 The Supreme Court had earlier set Aug.
-7 to make decision on the quota issue.
+7 to decide on the quota issue.
 Friday and Saturday are parts of the weekend in Bangladesh.
-The court opens Sunday.
+The court opens on Sunday.

 “I am requesting all to wait with patience until the verdict is delivered,” Hasina said in a televised address Wednesday evening.
 “I believe our students will get justice from the apex court.
 They will not be disappointed.”